mcngnt/SPH-Fluid-Simulation---SDL/README.md

 Right and middle click for deleting particules.

+Scroll wheel for zooming

 Space for pausing the simulation.

-X to change the particules's type (red for the walls and blue-purple for the liquid.
+X for changing the particules's type (red for the walls and blue-purple for the liquid.

+S for authaurizing overlap when placing particules

+T for taking a screenshot of the sim (in the folder images)

+F for activating the screenshot mode, the sim takes a screenshot every frame

+I for knowing the current number of particules in the sim

+P for deleting all the particules